WallStreetMojo

 Example #2 – Calculating the Product Quality Grade using Excel Formula for Grade.

-• The first step will be to set the criteria for calculating the Grades.
+• The first step will be to set the criteria for calculating the grades.

-Excel Formula for Grade example 1.1
+Excel Formula for Grade Example 2 - Step 1

 The formula that we have used in this case is